-Following breast augmentation, you should continue to perform a breast self-examination monthly.
+Following breast implant surgery, you should continue to perform a breast self-examination monthly.
 This may be more difficult with a breast implant in place.
-To continue to perform a monthly breast self-examination efficiently, you should ask your surgeon to help you identify the difference between the implant and your breast tissue.
+To continue to perform a monthly breast self examination efficiently, you should ask your surgeon to help you identify the difference between the implant and your breast tissue.
 Being able to identify the implant from breast tissue will decrease the necessity of excessive squeezing of the implant during examination.
-If you have pain in your breasts, or you find any lumps, swelling, hardening, or change in implant shape, you should report these to your surgeon.
 Any new lumps should be evaluated with a biopsy, as appropriate.
 If a biopsy is performed, be sure to inform the medical professional performing the biopsy that you have breast implants so that care will be taken to avoid injuring the implant.